Remote Therapeutic Monitoring in California.

 How does RTM work for providers in California?

 Remote Therapeutic Monitoring (RTM) allows California therapists and providers to bill Medicare for monitoring musculoskeletal and respiratory therapy outcomes using CPT codes 98975, 98976, 98977, 98980, 98981.
 Medicare covers RTM for MSK and respiratory therapy.
 Medi-Cal provides full supplementary coverage.
-CCN Health provides the monitoring platform, therapy adherence tracking, and functional outcome documentation for California rehabilitation programs.
+California's 6.5M senior population drives demand for post-acute therapy monitoring.
+CCN Health provides the monitoring platform, therapy adherence tracking, and functional outcome documentation — integrating with 6+ major health systems including Kaiser Permanente and Sutter Health.

 Medicare Billing